gtormiston/gtocode.com/README.md

 Once you're ready to publish this draft, move the file to `posts/_posts`.

 ### Creating Pages
 Create new pages in the root directory (or pretty much any subdirectory).
 The filename will form part of the URL.

-Front matter example:
+Pages will need front matter as well, for example:

     ---
     layout: default
-    title: Posts
+    title: Example Page
-    permalink: /posts/
+    permalink: /examples/
     nav: true
     ---

-When `nav` is set to `true`, the page will appear in the top navigation.
+Only pages with `nav` set to `true` will appear in the top navigation.
 Easy.

 ### Deployment
 This is automatically ready to deploy, so long as `gulp` has been running during development — otherwise use `jekyll build`.